 The targeted longer-term refinancing operations (TLTROs) provide financing to Eurosystem credit institutions with maturities longer than one year.
 They are designed to improve the functioning of the monetary policy transmission mechanism by stimulating bank lending to the real economy.

 The TLTROs conducted until March 2017 were launched as part of two distinct programmes: TLTRO-I, announced in June 2014 and comprising eight auctions, and TLTRO-II, announced in March 2016 and comprising four auctions.
 In both programmes the amount that banks could borrow was linked to their loans to non-financial corporations and households (except those to households for residential mortgages).

-Further details about the TLTRO-III programme can be found in the ECB's press release ("ECB announces details of new targeted longer-term refinancing operations (TLTRO III)"), published on 6 June 2019.
+Further details about the TLTRO-III programme can be found in the ECB's press releases, published on 6 June 2019 and 12 September 2019.